- …

 To determine the size of the household, we look at your current address.
 To do this, we ask the local council for the number of residents registered at this address on 1 July (date of the annual rent increase).

-• Market analysis based on market developments
+• Market analysis based on market trends

-• Competitive analysis based on comparable houses/complexes
+• Competition analysis based on comparable properties/complexes

-• Maintenance, finishing and location of residences
+• Maintenance, finishing and location of homes

 • Affordability